Annie Hardy: Film and television

 In February 2010, she made her screen debut I'm Here, a short film directed by Spike Jonze.
 In October 2011, she made a musical appearance on the 2011 Halloween episode of Pretty Little Liars.
 In 2017, Hardy appeared as herself in a supporting role in The Icarus Line Must Die, a semi-fictionalized biographical film about Joe Cardamone, the singer of the band The Icarus Line.

 In 2021, Hardy starred in the lead role in Rob Savage's Blumhouse-produced computer screen horror film Dashcam.
 Hardy portrays a semi-fictionalized version of herself in the film, starring as a musician who livestreams herself during a nighttime road trip in England, where she encounters a series of terrifying events.
 The project was developed by Savage, an acquaintance of Hardy's; he proposed the idea based on a series of livestream videos Hardy had uploaded to YouTube while driving in Los Angeles, titled Band Car, in which she works out song ideas before the viewers.
-The film received mixed reviews from critics.
+The film received mixed reviews; most viewers praised its scariness and visual format, but felt that Hardy's character failed to carry the film and even undermined it by being too grating and unlikeable.